Astros' Peña 1st rookie hitter to win World Series MVP

 AP Baseball Writer

+“The hardest part was just blocking everything that’s not part of the game,” he said.
+“There’s a saying that you can’t sink a ship with water around.
+It sinks if water gets inside.
+So I just try to stay strong and keep the water outside my head.”

-Peña also won a Gold Glove Award and AL Championship Series MVP this season.
-He’s the first hitter to win those three prizes in a career — and he did it all in his rookie season, per OptaSTATS.
+Peña also won a Gold Glove and was the AL Championship Series MVP.
+The 25-year-old became the first hitter to win those three prizes in a career — and he did it all in his rookie season, per OptaSTATS.

+“It has a lot to do with my family, my upbringing,” he said.

+He praised Dusty Baker, the Astros’ 73-year-old manager.
+When Baker made his major league managerial debut for San Francisco on April 6, 1993, the leadoff hitter for the other team was Peña’s father, St. Louis Cardinals second baseman Gerónimo Peña.

 Peña finished the postseason with a .345 average, four homers, eight RBIs and a 1.005 OPS.
 He was also the first rookie shortstop to win a Gold Glove, as well as the first to homer in the World Series.